chiroptical/texcollab/README.md

 # Anything else?

-This is a work-in-progress and I haven't done much testing as of yet.
-Please send me issues, or suggestions, here on github.
+This is a work-in-progress, but our group is publishing to high impact Computational Chemistry journals using this tool.
+Please send me issues, feature requests, or suggestions, here on github.
 I am very interested in making a nice collaboration tool for everyone.
-Feel free to fork, and submit pull requests :).
+Feel free to fork and submit pull requests :).

 # Tips, FAQ, Etc.